Stubbs/sublime-vagrant/README.md

 ## Implements common Vagrant commands.

+- **Init** Create a new Vagrantfile in the root directory of your project.
 - **Status:** Will show the status of this project's VM
 - **Up:** Starts this project's VM
 - **Halt:** Forcefully suspends the VM